JasonHutton/QWTA/readme.txt

 ================================
 * Most QWTA-specific features are optional.
 You can play BaseETQW using QWTA!
   (Or a strange combination of both.)
-* Realistic movement.
-* Realistic weapons.
-(Behave more like their real-world counterparts.)
-* Other realism-oriented features...
+* Features intended to enhance the realism of gameplay, including player movement, weapon behaviour, and vehicle armour that ignores small arms.
 * Radar no longer detects infantry.
 (But 3rd eye cameras do!)
 * Adaptive class-number limiting.
-* Blood effects!
+* Blood effects, and new wounded and dead visual effects.
-* Death/unconscious screen tinting and fading.
 * Mxyzptlk's megatexture autodownload.
 * Improved spectator controls.
-* Dark Matter Cannon mimics Quake 4-singleplayer Dark Matter Gun.
+* Weapons, vehicles and deployables changed to mimic Quake 2 and 4 behaviours where it makes sense to do so.
-* Hammer missile behaves more like a tactical nuke.
+* Hammer missile behaves more like a tactical nuclear weapon.
-* Hyperblaster mimics Quake 4-singleplayer Nailgun.
 * Any vehicle may be airdropped.
 * Persistent ranks can be ignored in favour of campaign ranks.
 * Bot support for new features.
 (Bots will drop vehicles.)
 * New vehicle: Jupiter Assault Tank.
-* BFG10k.
+* New weapon: BFG10k.
 (Jupiter tank's main cannon.)
-* Alternate firing modes for Vampire and Violator.
+* Alternate firing modes for some ETQW weapons that lacked them.
 * New vehicle: Abaddon Hovertank.
-* Plasma Beam.
+* New weapon: Plasma Beam.
 (Abaddon's main cannon.)
-* Flamethrower.
+* New weapon: Flamethrower.
 (Abaddon's gunner weapon.)
-* Railgun fires through multiple targets like in other Quake games.
-* Alternate firing mode for Strogg Tactical Shield.
-Absorbs shields.
-* Crosshairs optionally removed.
-* Hitbeep notifications optionally removed.
+* Crosshairs and hitbeep notifications optionally removed.
-* Vehicles use depletable ammunition.
+* Vehicles use depletable ammunition and depletable decoys.
 * Bot AI improvements.
 * BaseETQW bugfixes.
+* And much more!

 3. Installation
 ================================
+If the release of QWTA you have is a patch release, you can unzip it over top of your existing QWTA installation.
+Otherwise, it's preferred to do a clean installation of QWTA each time you upgrade.
+Delete your existing QWTA .pk4 files or the QWTA folder itself, and start from scratch each time.

 First off, you'll want to unzip the QWTA release zip file into your ETQW folder.
 You should end up with a /qwta/ folder alongside your /base/ folder, inside your ETQW folder.